mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsDrivingRangePlugin.md

 ### [Authorization](#Authorization)

 #### [MapplsAPICore](#MapplsAPICore)
-It is required to set MAPPLS's keys to use any MAPPL's SDK.
-Please see [here](MapplsAPICore.md) to achieve this.
+It is required to set Mappls keys to use any MAPPL's SDK.
+Please refer the documenatation [here](MapplsAPICore.md).

 **Step 2:-**
 ## [Plugin Initialization](#Plugin-Initialization)